-- United States had one of the highest literacy rates of any nation during this time.
+- The United States had one of the highest literacy rates of any nation during this time.

 - First public high schools started in Boston in 1821.
 Public schools outnumbered private schools by the end of the 19th century.

-- Horace Mann’s age based, factory model schools first emerged in the mid-19th century and followed: Top-down management/teaching style; obedience to authority; standardization; outcomes of education designed to meet societal needs; indoctrination of the youth into society, age-based classes; efficiency and a focus on producing results.
-This type of taxpayer/government funded schools prepared children through industrial ear instruction to become obedient adult workers that take orders and follow directions.
+- Horace Mann’s age-based, factory-model schools first emerged in the mid-19th century and followed: Top-down management/teaching style; obedience to authority; standardization; outcomes of education designed to meet societal needs; indoctrination of the youth into society, age-based classes; efficiency and a focus on producing results.
+This type of taxpayer/government-funded education prepared children through industrial ear instruction to become obedient adult workers that take orders and follow directions.

 - Many states had compulsory education laws by 1900.